-\subsubsection{Efficiency Analysis}
+\subsection{Efficiency Analysis}

-In evaluating efficiency, we present the results, including training time, evaluation time, and parameter size for each model across different datasets, as shown in Table~\ref{tab:efficiency}, for reference.
-Adhering to the principles of a fair comparison, we observed that models exhibited a range of parameter sizes, which highlighted the trade-offs between model complexity and efficiency.
-For relatively small datasets, such as MovieLens and Douban, the training times were notably lower, reflecting the reduced computational load compared to larger dataset Ali-CCP.
-It is evident that model efficiency is influenced not only by algorithmic design but also significantly by the characteristics of the dataset, including the number and intrinsic nature of features.
-This is a crucial consideration for applications with limited computational resources.
-Across different models, the model sizes remained within the same order of magnitude, primarily because most parameters in recommender systems derive from embedding parameters.
-Our findings underscore the importance of selecting the appropriate model based on both the computational budget and the dataset's specific characteristics.
-We believe these efficiency results could serve as an essential reference for scholars to select suitable models or datasets based on their resources in practical machine learning applications.
+We present the efficiency results, including training time, evaluation time, and parameter size for each model across different datasets in Table~\ref{tab:efficiency}.
+The analysis is as follows: \begin{itemize}[leftmargin=*] \item We observe that the models exhibited a range of parameter sizes, highlighting the trade-offs between model complexity and efficiency.
+For relatively small datasets, such as MovieLens and Douban, the training times were notably lower, reflecting the reduced computational load compared to the larger dataset, Ali-CCP.
+It is evident that model efficiency is influenced not only by algorithmic design but also significantly by the characteristics of the dataset, including the number and intrinsic nature of its features.
+This consideration is crucial for applications with limited computational resources.
+Across different models, the model sizes remained within the same order of magnitude, primarily because most parameters in recommender systems derive from embedding layers.
+Our findings underscore the importance of selecting the appropriate model based on both computational budget and the specific characteristics of the dataset.
+We believe these efficiency results provide a valuable reference for scholars aiming to select suitable models or datasets based on their resources in practical machine learning applications. \end{itemize}

-\subsubsection{Scenario Number Analysis}
+\subsection{Scenario Number Analysis}

-In MSR systems, a complex relationship exists between the number of scenarios and the performance of each scenario.
-In this section, we analyze this relationship using the KuaiRand dataset by varying the number of scenarios from 3 to 7 and observing the resulting performance changes in each model.
-The experimental settings are detailed in Appendix~\ref{sec_appendix:Scenario Number Experiment Details}.
+In MSR systems, there is a complex relationship between the number of scenarios and performance.
+To analyze this relationship, we use the KuaiRand dataset, varying the number of scenarios from 3 to 7, and observe performance in two scenarios: a dense scenario (Scenario-0\#), which contains more interactions, and a sparse scenario (Scenario-2\#), which contains fewer interactions.
+As shown in Figure~\ref{fig:scenarionum}, the scenario interaction number is shown in Table~\ref{Table:kuairand_domain_number_experiment_statistics}.